What are Degrees of Freedom?

-Degrees of freedom encompasses the notion that the amount of independent information you have limits the number of parameters that you can estimate.
-Typically, the degrees of freedom equal your sample size minus the number of parameters you need to calculate during an analysis.
+DF encompasses the notion that the amount of independent information you have limits the number of parameters that you can estimate.
+Typically, the degrees of freedom equals your sample size minus the number of parameters you need to calculate during an analysis.
 It is usually a positive whole number.

 Degrees of freedom is a combination of how much data you have and how many parameters you need to estimate.
 It indicates how much independent information goes into a parameter estimate.
 In this vein, it’s easy to see that you want a lot of information to go into parameter estimates to obtain more precise estimates and more powerful hypothesis tests.
-So, you want many degrees of freedom!
+So, you want many DF!

-The definitions talk about independent information.
+The degrees of freedom definitions talk about independent information.
 You might think this refers to the sample size, but it’s a little more complicated than that.
-To understand why, we need talk about the freedom to vary.
+To understand why, we need to talk about the freedom to vary.
 The best way to illustrate this concept is with an example.

 The mean is 6.9, and it is based on 10 values.
 So, we know that the values must sum to 69 based on the equation for the mean.

 Using simple algebra (64 + X = 69), we know that X must equal 5.

 Related post: What is the Mean in Statistics?